Trans-Canada Highway: British Columbia

-Alberta, Saskatchewan and Manitoba
+Alberta, Saskatchewan, and Manitoba

-The Trans-Canada Highway through the three prairie provinces is 1,667 km long.
-It starts at the border with British Columbia at Kicking Horse Pass, and runs all the way to the Ontario border at Whiteshell.
-The highway continues through Alberta, running east for 206 km as Alberta Highway 1 to Lake Louise, Banff, Canmore and Calgary.
-This section of the highway passes through Banff National Park, and has significant tourism.
+The Trans-Canada Highway through the three Prairie Provinces (Alberta, Saskatchewan, and Manitoba) is 1,667 km long.
+It starts at the border with British Columbia at Kicking Horse Pass near Lake Louise, Alberta, and runs all the way to the Ontario border east of Winnipeg, Manitoba.
+The highway continues through Alberta, running east for 206 km as Alberta Highway 1 to Lake Louise, Banff, Canmore, and Calgary.
+This section of the highway passes through Banff National Park and has significant tourism.
 The section of Highway 1 through Banff National Park was also one of the first highways in North America to have wildlife crossing structures and fencing installed on it.
-After leaving the mountains it enters Calgary, where it becomes known as 16 Avenue N, a busy six-lane street with many signalized intersections.
-The northwest and northeast segments of Stoney Trail (Highway 201) were completed in 2009, serving as an east–west limited-access highway (freeway) that bypasses the Calgary segment of Highway 1 (although Stoney Trail itself is not part of the Trans-Canada Highway network).
+After leaving the mountains, it enters Alberta's largest city, Calgary, where it becomes known as 16 Avenue N, a busy six-lane street with many signalized intersections.
 For the next 293 km after Calgary, the Trans-Canada Highway continues as a four-lane expressway, with few stops along its route.
-Medicine Hat is served by a series of six interchanges, after which the Trans-Canada crosses into Saskatchewan on the way to Moose Jaw.
+Medicine Hat is served by a series of six interchanges, after which the Trans-Canada crosses into Saskatchewan on the way to Swift Current and Moose Jaw.
 The highway mainly travels straight as a four-lane route for most of these sections.
-The expressway continues 79 km east to the city of Regina, and skirts around the city on the Regina Bypass, the most expensive infrastructure project in Saskatchewan to date.
-Beyond Regina, it continues east for 486 km, across the border with Manitoba, to the cities of Brandon and Portage la Prairie, and finally 84 km east to Winnipeg.
-The southern portion of Winnipeg's Perimeter Highway (Highway 100) is part of the Trans-Canada Highway system, and bypasses the city with a mix of traffic lights and interchanges, while Highway 1 continues through central Winnipeg as a signalized arterial road.
+The expressway continues 79 km east to the city of Regina (Saskatchewan's capital), and skirts around the city on the Regina Bypass, the most expensive infrastructure project in Saskatchewan to date.
+Beyond Regina, it continues east for 486 km, across the border with Manitoba, to the cities of Brandon and Portage la Prairie, and finally 84 km east to Manitoba's capital, Winnipeg.
+The southern portion of Winnipeg's Perimeter Highway (Highway 100) is part of the Trans-Canada Highway, and bypasses the city with a mix of traffic lights and interchanges, while Highway 1 continues through central Winnipeg as a signalized arterial highway.